 I’ve worked in the fashion business for more than twenty years and passionate to share my knowledge with fashion students.
-What does it take today to have successful fashion design career?
+What does it take today to have the skills you need for a successful fashion design career?

 Fashion is going through a huge transition, and its a very competitive world.
 It’s also the most amazing and dynamic industry.